The intersection of grief and loneliness is complicated. Though loneliness, as a concept, is one I think many assume we understand.

-Most people don’t think in-depth about the idea of loneliness.
-Loneliness is one of those concepts we assume we know.
-We equate it to the very definable concept of being alone, which means “without other people,” and thanks to “lonely people” archetypes — like the spinster with 10 cats and the misunderstood teenager — we think we know exactly what loneliness looks like.
+We equate loneliness to the very definable concept of being alone, which means “without other people,” and thanks to “lonely people” archetypes — like the spinsters with ten cats and misunderstood teenagers — we think we have a good idea of how loneliness looks.

-The trouble is, loneliness is actually subjective (i.e., different from person to person), so there’s no way anyone can truly know what it looks like.
+The trouble is that loneliness is subjective (i.e., different from person to person), so there’s no way anyone can truly know what it looks like.

 In the Encyclopedia of Mental Helath (1998) researchers, Daniel Perlman and Letita Anne Peplau define loneliness as,